igorkulman/coding-journal/content/post/2015/implementing-google-login-in-universal-apps/index.md

 author = "Igor Kulman"
 date = "2015-07-01"
 url = "/implementing-google-login-in-universal-apps/"
-categories = ["Windows Store", "Windows Phone"] tags = ["Windows Store", "Windows Phone", "XAML"] keywords = ["Windows Store", "Windows Phone", "XAML", "Google", "OAuth"]
+Tags = ["Windows Store", "Windows Phone", "XAML", "Google", "OAuth", "Authentication"]
 +++
 In a recent project I had to implement Google login to an Universal App.
 I decided to use the native [WebAuthenticationBroker][1] control and the implementation was not as straightforward as I hoped.
 By implementing Google login I mean getting the authentication token that you can then use with your server API.

 WebAuthenticationBroker is a good idea but it is implemented rather poorly.
 It works differently on Windows 8.1 and Windows Phone 8.1 due to the &#8220;AndContinue&#8221; pattern that Windows Phone 8.1 forces on you.
 You can solve this with [some ifdefs and platform specific code, as always][2].

 The real problem s that the [MSDN sample][3] states it works with Google login but it does not.
 The sample thinks it gets the authentication token but it does not, it just gets the success code that you have to exchange for the authentication token yourself.

 <!--more-->